Colonsay Book Festival

 Individual sessions £12 except where otherwise noted.
 Tickets for all sessions available on the door.

-Sunday 27th April 2025
+Sunday 26th April 2026

-Venue Colonsay & Oransay Heritage Centre, Kilchattan - £5
+Venue The Colonsay Hotel - £5

 12pm Light lunch and refreshments available for purchase